 Competition Dates: July 27-30 (Days 1-4) *Contingency days planned for July 31-August 4 in case of bad waves*

 Events: 2 (1 men, 1 women)

-Each of the men’s and women’s events at Tokyo 2020 will include 20 athletes.
-The Olympic format has not yet been formalized, however the current ISA format is four-person heats, with the top-two scoring surfers advancing to the next round.
-Heats normally last 20-25 minutes, depending on the conditions of the waves.
+Heats normally last 20-25 minutes, but the length of time can change depending on the conditions of the waves.
 Within that heat time, a surfer’s two highest scores count towards their heat total.

 A panel of judges scores the athletes on each wave they ride, in one-tenth increments from 0.1 to 10.
 An excellent ride would be scored in the 8.0 to 10-point range, a good ride from 6.0 to 7.9, an average ride from 4.0 to 5.9, a fair ride from 2.0 to 3.9 and a poor ride from 0.1 to 1.9.

 Judges are looking for the athletes to perform radical controlled manoeuvres with speed, power, and flow.
 A surfer incorporating a variety of innovative and progressive manoeuvres, combined with a high degree of risk, will receive a greater score than one performing a large number of low risk, repetitive manoeuvres.